The Supreme Court Won't Stop A New Pennsylvania Congressional Map Favored By Dems From Going Into Effect This Year

 holding Elections for Senators and Representatives" are to be set "in each State by the Legislature thereof."

-With Monday's rulings, however, it appeared that the effort was unsuccessful and that the new map would control the 2018 elections — further news to buoy Democratic hopes at retaking the House this fall.
+With Monday's rulings, however, it appeared that the effort was unsuccessful and that the new map would control the 2018 elections — furthering Democratic hopes of retaking the House this fall.

 Chris Geidner is a Supreme Court correspondent for BuzzFeed News and is based in Washington, DC.